Camp Centerland FAQ’s

 2. I don’t need extended care every day, can I still sign up?

 Yes.
 Camp Centerland offers flexible extended care options to meet all families’ needs.
 You can register for unlimited Extended Care for an additional $50/week, which provides child care coverage from 7:30 am – 6:00 pm.
-If you only need to use the Extended Care part of the time, parents may also pay at the rate of $5 per half-hour of care as needed.

 3. Is the camp currently licensed?